 - Widths and heights specified in VML code remain pixel values.

 - Other pixel values (px) are converted to point (pt) values instead.
-This is where the problem comes in.
+This is why we see problems, like font display issues.

 Desktop scaling affects relative units, like the “pt” values it converts most of your pixel values too.
 For example, if the user has set their scaling to 125%, a 10pt font would become 12.5pt.

-You’ll want to define the height using the attribute, for Gmail.
-Then define the height and width inline, using px.
-Tables that have a percentage-based width don’t need any treatment, as they scale well already.
+You’ll want to define the height using the attribute (for Gmail) then define the height and width inline using px.
+Tables that have a percentage-based width don’t need any treatment, as they will scale without issue.

 Here’s an example of a table formatted this way: